tfabris/BlueGigaEmpeg/README.md

 Disconnect all tuner modules from all sleds you own
 ------------------------------------------------------------------------------
-The BlueGigaEmpeg re-purposes the tuner module connector on the empeg Car docking sled for a special digital audio interface.
-Damage may occur if you connect a tuner module once the digital audio interface modification is made.
+After completing the I2S wiring modification, the external tuner module will no longer work.
+Also, damage may occur if you connect a tuner module to a modified empeg.

-To prevent problems, make sure to disconnect any tuner modules from any docking sleds that you own.
+To prevent problems, make sure to disconnect any tuner modules from any docking sleds that you own, and pack them away somewhere safe.
 After making the I2S wiring modification to the empeg, do not use a tuner module any more.

 Empeg Car configuration changes